jtega149/SereneScape/README.md

-## Serene Scape
+## SereneScape

-MindfulWell: AI-Powered Mental Wellness Companion
+SereneScape: AI-Powered Mental Wellness Companion

 ## Description

-MindfulWell is a comprehensive AI-powered web application designed to support mental well-being.
+SereneScape is a comprehensive AI-powered web application designed to support mental well-being.
 It leverages the power of Genkit and Google AI to provide personalized meditations, breathing exercises, affirmations, soundscapes, and mood tracking features.
 The application aims to create a calming and supportive environment for users to manage stress, anxiety, and improve overall mental health.

 ## Features